PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:19:07
+Last updated: 2024-04-02 18:19:40
-Random Quote: If you're going through hell, keep going. - Winston Churchill
+Random Quote: The cause is hidden.
+The effect is visible to all. - Ovid